facelessuser/Rummage/docs/src/markdown/preferences.md

 ![Preferences: Regex](images/settings_search.png)

 The **Regular Expression Modules** panel is where the desired regular expression engine that Rummage uses can be selected and configured.
-By default, Rummage will use Re, but if Regex module is installed in your Python installation, it can be selected instead.
-There is also the options of using Re or Regex with [Backrefs](./search.md#backrefs) (a wrapper that adds a couple of special escapes).
+By default, Rummage will use Re, but if the Regex module is installed in your Python installation, it can be selected instead.
+There is also the option of using Re or Regex with [Backrefs](./search.md#backrefs) (a wrapper that adds a couple of special escapes and features).

-If using Regex, you can set it to version of your choice. `V0` tries to be completely compatible with Re patterns while `V1` breaks compatibility with Re and adds even more useful features.
+If using Regex, you can set it to the version of your choice. `V0` tries to be completely compatible with Re patterns with non-breaking additional features, while `V1` breaks compatibility with Re and adds even more useful features.
 Please see [Regex documentation][regex] to learn more.

 Under **File/Folder Matching** are a number options for file and folder matching patterns.
 Follow the links to learn more about each feature: